kiankaas/personal-soccer-stats-analysis/README.md

 - **Stronger Opposition**: KSL D2 features more competitive teams, making it harder to win matches.
 - **Decline in Team Scoring Output**: The correlation matrix shows a **negative correlation between Goals Forward and Competition (-0.29)**, indicating that as competition level increases, the number of goals scored per game decreases.
 This suggests that tougher leagues limit offensive opportunities.
-- **Competition Overlaps with Weather**: Many KSL D2 matches took place in sunny conditions, which could indicate that competition level played a bigger role in performance than weather itself.
+- **Competition Overlaps with Weather**: Many of the KSL D2 matches were played in sunny conditions, making it difficult to determine whether weather or competition level had a greater impact on performance.
-- **Opponent Playstyle Disruption**: Poor weather conditions may impact opponent playstyles more than ours, leading to higher a higher success rate for my team.
+- **Opponent Playstyle Disruption**: Poor weather conditions may impact opponent playstyles more than ours, leading to a higher success rate for my team.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/93b68f8c-587c-4083-b0c9-6128d36586ab" alt="win%-comp" width="500">  <img src="https://github.com/user-attachments/assets/dded4263-f369-4ce8-bfee-610118c83f78" alt="win%-weather" width="500">